huggingface/blog/dialog-agents.md

 # What Makes a Dialog Agent Useful?
-## The techniques behind ChatGPT: RLHF, IFT, CoT, Read teaming, and more
+## The techniques behind ChatGPT: RLHF, IFT, CoT, Red teaming, and more

 <div class="blog-metadata">
     <small>Published January 24, 2023.</small>